The oldest family-owned business ! 1918 - 2016

 During his lifetime, W.C.
 Handy instilled a deep appreciation for music in all his children.
 Of those that were alive when I was a young man, my father (William C. Handy Jr.) was a percussionist in his father's orchestra during his teenage years.
 He was taught by Lionel Hampton at one point.
-My aunt Katherine can still be heard on early recordings singing her father's blues.
-My uncle Wyer was a pianist and choral arranger.
+My aunt Katherine Handy can still be heard on early recordings singing her father's blues.
+My uncle Wyer Handy was a pianist and choral arranger.

 This musical tradition continued, somewhat, in their children's generation.
 Thus, I have a deep love for music and have played with various community symphonic bands at Columbia University in New York City, the Callanwolde Concert Band in Atlanta, Georgia, and presently, in the greater Houston area (i.e., the Woodlands Concert Band, the Lone Star Concert Band and the Cy-Fair Concert Band).

 It is important to remember that my grandfather was a classical musician and trumpet player.
 My normal "day job" is that as Chair and Professor of Physics at Texas Southern University.
 Like my grandfather, I have always been good at mathematics, and this has guided me in all of my theoretical physics/mathematical physics studies at Columbia University (B.A.
 '72, M.A.
 '75, M.Ph.
 '76, Ph.D.
 '78).

-My mother was from Matanzas , Cuba, the birth place of Afro-Cuban music.
-Needless to say, my sister, Irene, who graduated from the Music and Art High School, and I got the "music bug" from her too.
+My mother was from Matanzas , Cuba.
+The birth place of Afro-Cuban music (e.i.
+Celia Cruz and may others famous singer from Cuba living in New York) Needless to say, my sister, Irene Handy, who graduated from the Music and Art High School, and I got the "music bug" from her too.
 We were born in Havana in 1950.

 It is my hope to record some of my grandfather's songs in the near future, as well as some of my own.
 Stay tuned!

-Dr. Carlos R. Handy
+Dr. Carlos R. Handy,President & CEO

-Houston, Texas (USA) 77266
+Houston, Texas, 77266 (USA)